AhmedDiongue/DebateGPT/README.md

 # DebateGPT
-dsds Stateless LLM in deep debate with itself.
+Stateless LLM having a deep debate with itself.